Senate report reveals 2 troubled LI nursing homes

 Nearly 400 facilities nationwide, including two on Long Island, had a “persistent record of poor care” as of April, but they were not included along with a shorter list of homes that get increased federal scrutiny and do have warning labels, according to a Senate report released Monday.

-The two Long Island nursing homes are Medford Multicare Center in Medford and Townhouse Center for Rehabilitation & Nursing in Uniondale.
+The two on Long Island are Medford Multicare Center in Medford, which previously ran afoul of regulators, and Townhouse Center for Rehabilitation & Nursing in Uniondale, which is listed as a candidate for the special federal program.

+However, the monitor the state attorney general appointed for Medford, which years ago agreed to reforms as part of a $28 million settlement, provided a copy of a March 13 letter from the state Department of Health saying the federal agency had removed it from the list because it "has achieved and sustained progress in survey results.”

+Michael Fragin, a spokesman for Townhouse, issued a statement saying: "Townhouse Center for Rehab serves some of the most vulnerable patients on Long Island in our highly specialized units and we are committed to providing the finest in long term care to our residents.
+Our administrators and staff treat every issue and complaint very seriously, and as the information contained in the Senate report is at this time, dated, corrective action has already been taken and completed."

+As part of the state settlement, the Medford nursing home returned $10 million to Medicaid.
+Nine employees either pleaded guilty or were convicted of charges stemming from the death of a resident, a 72-year-old woman who relied on a ventilator.
+Those workers are: the former administrator, who falsified business records and violated health laws, three nurses, two respiratory therapists, and three aides.

+A state Department of Health spokesman had no immediate comment on the federal report.

-Budget cuts appear to be contributing to the problem by reducing money available for the focused inspections that are required for nursing homes on the shorter list, according to documents and interviews.
+Budget cuts appear to be contributing to the problem, reducing money available for the focused inspections that are required for nursing homes on the shorter list, according to documents and interviews.

 The secrecy undermines the federal commitment to ensure transparency for families struggling to find nursing homes for loved ones and raises questions about why the names of some homes are not disclosed while others are publicly identified, according to two senators who released the report on Monday.